Yash2642k5/VOLTSENTINEL/README.md

 This is the component that makes VoltSentinel an **agent** rather than a scoring dashboard, and it is the direct answer to the APM Agent brief's call for predictive maintenance triggers and charge-discharge recommendations, not just RUL numbers.

+**Human-in-the-loop by design:** clicking "Run agent reasoning" for an asset only *previews* the LLM's proposed actions — nothing is written yet.
+The fleet manager reviews the rationale for each proposed action and must explicitly click **"Execute & log"** to commit them (or "Discard" to drop the preview).
+This preview-vs-commit pattern is deliberate: it means the agent's own written LLM call (`agent/decision_engine.py`) is never itself the thing that touches the database — a human decision always sits between "the model recommended X" and "X actually happened," which matters more now that some actions (below) have real-world effects rather than only being logged.

 ### Perceive → Reason → Decide → Act

 ```mermaid